-This research originally fell under the traditional Service Life Prediction programmatic initiative in the Polymeric Materials Group, but has expanded to cover topics in Nanotechnology and Sustainability, such as chem-bio remediation (air and water), transparent self-cleaning surfaces, and dispersion of nanoparticles to improve properties (durability and mechanical) of polymer composites.
-She oversees the operation of a Bruker EPR for free-radical studies during in-situ UV irradiation on TiO2 and related polymer materials.
-She also co-manages the analytical laboratory in Polymeric Materials Group.
+Her initial NIST research was on the surface characterization of metal oxide powders used in pigmentary and nanoparticle applications (coatings, polymer systems, and photocatalysts).
+These properties were used to study the reactivity, both photocatalytic and thermal, of these oxides in different media.
+Traditional methods of physicochemical measurements to determine the composition, structure, and morphology (surface area, gas chemisorption, zeta potential, XRD, XRF, and microscopy) were combined with more advanced techniques of surface chemistry (electron emission spectroscopies [XPS and AES], vibrational and magnetic resonance spectroscopies [FTIR, Raman, EPR, and NMR], and ion scattering techniques [ISS and SIMS]).
+This research originally fell under the traditional Service Life Prediction programmatic initiative, but has expanded to cover topics in Nanotechnology and Sustainability, such as chem-bio remediation (air and water), transparent self-cleaning surfaces, and dispersion of nanoparticles to improve properties (durability and mechanical) of polymer composites.
+She oversees the operation of a Bruker EPR for free-radical studies during in-situ UV irradiation on TiO2 and related composite materials.
+She also co-manages the analytical laboratory in IMG.